Nick-Liou/Gem5/First_Assignment/README.md

 system.cpu_cluster.l2.overall_misses::total            	                474              	# number of overall misses
 ```

-A way to compute the total number of L2 misses is to add the L2 instrution misses and the L2 data misses.
+A way to compute the total number of L2 misses is to add the L2 instruction misses and the L2 data misses.

 ## Task 3: Different CPU models in gem5